asreview/asreview/docs/source/intro/zen.rst

 **Unbiasedness**
-We signed the `DORA-declaration <https://sfdora.org/>`_, and we only present text for unbiased decision making.
-So, when screening for example academic papers we only show titles and abstracts, and we do not present authors, or journal names.
+ASReview signed the `DORA-declaration <https://sfdora.org/>`_.
+ASReview only presents text for unbiased decision making.
+So, when screening for example academic papers ASReview show titles and abstracts only, and does not present authors, or journal names.
 This way, you can focus on what is truly important (the content) and don’t get tempted to use irrelevant information.